Displazya/webShopZitec/README.md

 # Automation Framework for Zitec

-This project provides an automation framework built with Java 21, Playwright for frontend testing, and hopefully Rest Assured for backend testing.
-Maven is used as the build tool.
+Automation framework built with Java 21, Playwright for fronend and Rest Assured for backend API testing.
+Maven is used as build tool and Lombok.

+## Key Features

+*   **Frontend Testing:** Playwright for browser automation
+*   **Backend API Testing:** Rest Assured for testing RESTful APIs
+*   **Configurable Environment:** Properties file for backend and frontend variables
+*   **Structured Payloads:** Java objects with Lombok

 ## Prerequisites

-*   Java Development Kit (JDK) 21 or higher
+*   Java 21
-*   Maven 3.6.0 or higher
+*   Maven 3.6.0
 *   Lombok Plugin

 ## Setup